From $80K to $100K per Month: The 6-Month Leadership Transition

 Why this work matters strategically

-How does this contribute to business objectives
+How this contributes to business objectives

 What they’d do differently if they owned the business